Adidas Yeezy: Footwear

 Adidas Yeezy sneakers were popularized by celebrities including Justin Bieber, Brooklyn Beckham, and Karim Benzema.
 Most of the shoes utilized Adidas's Boost material.

 Yeezy Boost 750

 On December 3, 2013, Adidas confirmed a new shoe collaboration deal with West.
 The initial release of the Adidas Yeezy Boost 750 "Light Brown" was limited to only 9000 pairs and sold out within 10 minutes.
-Between February 21 and February 28, the Yeezy Boost 750 "Light Brown" was available through a wider range of retailers and boutiques.
+Between February 21 and 28, the Yeezy Boost 750 "Light Brown" was available through a wider range of retailers and boutiques.
 "After Kanye West left Nike to partner with Adidas in 2015, he claimed his stake in the sneaker game with his first signature shoe: the Yeezy Boost 750."

 Yeezy Boost 350

 On June 27, 2015, the second shoe from the collaboration, the Yeezy Boost 350 was made available through a worldwide release.
 The Yeezy Boost 350 marked an entry into "primeknit" technology, utilizing flat knitting machinery amalgamated with synthetic yarns.
 A preliminary version was made of a combination of petroleum-based ethylene-vinyl acetate (EVA) and foam generated from algae.
 In October 2015, Footwear News recognized the Yeezy Boost 350 with its Shoe of the Year award.
 In August 2016, GQ recognized Yeezy Boost 350 as the most influential shoe of the year.

 On September 24, 2016, a second version of the shoe, known as Yeezy Boost 350 V2, debuted in a colorway called "Beluga".